B987352101_O1995.pdf

 fellow-voyagers on Motiti Island, but Tama-te-kapua

-was buried by his sons on thé forested
+buried by his sons on thé forested ridge of Moehau.

 He was left in peace there, for his relatives went back to